Are you a good follower?

 Robert Kelley, who pioneered the concept of followership in… his book, The Power of Followership, says ‘…effective followers and effective leaders are often the same people playing different parts at different hours of the day.’
 In the 1988 issue of the Harvard Business Review, he pointed out the essential qualities of an effective follower.

-2. Good followers are committed to the organization and to a purpose, principle, or person outside themselves.
+2. Good followers are committed to the organization and to a purpose, principle, or person outside of themselves.

 3. Each good followers builds competence.